eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/Helloworld-CXX/dds-cxx-hello-world-publisher-source-code.md

 ```

-An exception handling mechanism is used `try/catch` block is used.
+An exception handling mechanism `try/catch` block is used.

 ```
 Try {